IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 ```

 ## Angular Pagination Template
 The paging area supports custom templates to be used via the [`paginationTemplate`](environment:angularApiUrl}/classes/igxgridcomponent.html#paginationTemplate) input.

 The example below is a template where the pagination is controlled through an input.

+Note the additional `page`, `perPage`, properties introduced: those are the parameters needed to correctly slice the data.
+This can happen in code, for example in value change event of the `input`.

+>[!NOTE]
+> When using any external template, always set `pagingMode` to `GridPadingMode.Remote` and `totalRecords` properties on the grid.
+Otherwise, the correct data slice that is passed to the grid will be piped once more through the grid internal paging pipe, which will result in incorrect data displayed.

 ```html
 <ng-template #myTemplate let-grid>